 All of the above types will update your cash flow reports as well as income figures throughout reporting: inside income/expenses report, income will be the total of sales (invoicing) and income added in payments.

 Please note that, as opposed to client payments and supplier refunds, income records do not participate in the client statement of accounts reports, as they represent payments outside the invoicing workflow.

 Select “Payments received-> Add-> Income" to proceed.

-As seen on the image above, to add a new record you must first specify what income category this transactions falls into.
+As seen on the image below, to add a new record you must first specify what income category this transaction falls into.

 If there is a default currency set on the contact, the payment will be updated to match that currency.